List of conspiracy theories: Cultural Marxism

 The intellectual group known as the Frankfurt School, which emerged in the 1930s, has increasingly been accused of promoting communism in capitalist societies.
 The term "Cultural Marxism" has been notably employed by conservative American movements such as the Tea Party, and by Norwegian mass murderer Anders Behring Breivik.

+"Woke" conspiracy theories

+"Woke" conspiracy theories allege that progressive social justice movements are part of a coordinated, elite agenda—often linked to the "Cultural Marxism" conspiracy theory—to dismantle Western culture, capitalism, and traditional values.
+These claims typically portray movements for racial equity, LGBTQ+ rights, and feminism as engineered efforts to promote discrimination against white people and Christians.

+Scholars note this ideology combines elements of anti-feminism, white supremacy, and anti-intellectualism to argue that a "purge" of progressive influence is needed to restore society.
+The conspiracy functions to identify and demonize an "Other" believed to be responsible for social and political failings.

+The narrative frames "woke" ideology as a continuation of the Cultural Marxism conspiracy theory, which claims that Jewish intellectuals of the Frankfurt School initiated a plan to destabilize Western civilization through control of education, media, and cultural institutions.
+This theory has been used to justify far-right terrorism, including by Anders Breivik.

+These theories reject the existence of systemic racism and argue that diversity and inclusion initiatives constitute harmful "reverse discrimination" against white people.
+Scholars have documented how the term "woke"—which originated in Black American communities to signify awareness of racial injustice—has been repurposed by conservative critics to describe an allegedly conspiratorial left-wing ideology.

+Such theories are promoted by political figures, media personalities, and some academics to rally opposition against social change.
+Researchers have documented their spread across online platforms including Twitter, Telegram, and YouTube, where they function to disseminate far-right ideology.

 Deep state

 While the term is occasionally used as a neutral term to denote a nation's bureaucracy, the conspiratorial notion of a "deep state" originated principally in Middle Eastern and North African politics with some basis in truth, and has been known in the US since the 1960s.
 It was revived under the Trump presidency.
 "Deep state" in the latter sense refers to an unidentified insider "power elite" who manipulate a nation's politics and government.
 Proponents have included Canadian author Peter Dale Scott, who has promoted the idea in the US since the 1990s, as well as Breitbart News, Infowars and Donald Trump.
 A 2017 poll by ABC News and The Washington Post indicated that 48% of Americans believe in the existence of a conspiratorial "deep state" in the US.